1. CV Examples

 Edit This CV

 Just as you would browse through a selection of products before making a final decision on your purchase in a store, hiring managers will browse through many CVs before they shortlist.
-Your retail CV, therefore, needs to make a compelling impact from the outset.
+A compelling CV will attract some attention and fly off the shelf.
+A generic, mass-produced version is likely to fade into the background and eventually land in the bargain bin.

-There isn’t much time to make a first impression with your CV, so you need to get it right.
-It should leave the hiring manager with no reservations about taking you through to the next stage of the process.
+Making a great first impression with your retail CV is critical, so how do you get it right?
+The answer is creating a sharp, influential, and targeted CV, that leaves the hiring manager with no reservations about taking your application to the next stage of the recruitment process.

 How to write a retail CV